 As a student, he tried to join the San Francisco Police Department but was too short.
 After the 5'8" height minimum was lifted, Lau stood tall as the department's first Asian-American chief.

 After earning a teaching credential at SF State, she taught writing to at-risk youth.
-Today she continues to advocate for these students in her daily work as an Idaho senator.
+She continued to advocate for these students as an Idaho senator.

 Former state senator